 The tabloids are full of stories about celebrities who have passed away without wills or other end-of-life documents in place.
-From Elvis Presley to – most recently – Prince, celebrities often break this cardinal rule of financial planning, leaving their families to divvy up their assets.
+From Elvis Presley to Aretha Franklin, celebrities often break this cardinal rule of financial planning, leaving their families to divvy up their assets.

 As you begin developing your own estate plan, consider these tips:

-- Take Inventory of What You Have and Determine its Value: Taking inventory of your belongings is the first step to developing a comprehensive estate plan.
-Any and all items you can make decisions about – including financial assets, real estate, and even intangible property such as patents or copyrights – should be accounted for.
+- Take Inventory of What You Have and Determine Its Value: Taking inventory of your belongings is the first step to developing a comprehensive estate plan.
+Any and all items you can make decisions about—including financial assets, real estate and even intangible property such as patents or copyrights—should be accounted for.
 Then, determine the financial value of each asset.
 Debt should also be taken into account.
-Remember to take an inventory of your beneficiary designations on IRA accounts, life insurance and group benefits.
+Remember to take an inventory of your beneficiary designations on IRAs and other retirement accounts, life insurance and group benefits.
 Make sure the beneficiaries listed are still the ones you want.

 - Choose Your Beneficiaries and Decision Makers: These designations are crucial to estate planning.
 Beneficiaries—the recipients of your funds, trusts or property—are typically a spouse, child, relative or friend.
 They can be decision makers, too.
 Choose someone responsible who can be charged with administering the assets of your estate, takes care of any remaining financial obligations, and ensures your wishes are carried out.